• Home

 Indeed, from 1983 to 2022, the number of 18-year-olds with driver’s licenses in the U.S. decreased from 80% to 60%, according to data from the U.S. Department of Transportation’s Federal Highway Administration.
 Since 2000, that share among 16-year-olds has dropped by more than a quarter.

 Young people’s disinterest in driving goes beyond today’s rideshare opportunities.
-A 2013 study by the University of Michigan surveying 618 adults without driver’s licenses found that 37% of respondents were too busy to get a license, while 32% said vehicle ownership and maintenance were too expensive.
+A 2013 study by the University of Michigan surveying 618 adults without driver’s licenses found 37% of respondents were too busy to get a license, while 32% said vehicle ownership and maintenance were too expensive.
 About one-third said they get rides from other people.
 Khosrowshahi speculated that increased urbanization could also be a contributing factor to Gen Z’s rideshare preference.

-The future of car ownership
+What is the future of car ownership?

 Despite Khosrowshahi lamenting his son skipping out on what he considered a teenage rite of passage, his hopes for the future of Uber will depend on Gen Z continuing to eschew driving.
 The CEO has long touted rideshare’s potential to disrupt the appeal of car ownership.
 In 2019 ahead of Uber’s IPO, he said his company would be to car ownership what Netflix and other streaming services are to cable, taking away utilization opportunities for a product once viewed as non-negotiable.